 • Sleepaway Camp (1983)

 Camp Cucamongo plays by the rules when it comes to the conventions of a camp movie and “camp” couldn’t be more appropriate when describing this movie.
 The jokes are terrible, the cast is clearly plucked out of the NBC roster, and was probably concocted in a board room (bored room).
-It probably aired on NBC some afternoon on a Saturday, after morning cartoons or Saved By The Bell (who knows) but I must have missed this one.
-My 11-year old self probably had better things to do.
-Watching it now makes me think about life decisions: How did I get here?
+However, I must have missed this one aire as a child.
+At the time, my 11-year old self probably had better things to do.
+Watching it as an adult now makes me think about my life decisions: How did I get here?
 When do I turn this off?
 And so on…

-Some serious 90’s daytime tv-programming in effect here that was never meant to see the theatres.
-Meant to showcase upcoming stars along side more established actors from NBC roster.
-Effectively they were trying to cast a pair of pantyhose to net to some fish, the results, however are more like steaks ala Max (which will all make sense when you, if you watch this).
+Some serious 90’s tv-programming in effect here that was never meant to see the theatres, maybe not at all.
+It clearly was meant to showcase upcoming stars, along side more established actors from NBC roster.
+Effectively, they were trying to cast a pair of pantyhose to net to some fish, the results, however are more like “steaks ala Max” (which will all make sense when you, if you watch this).
 The result is some seriously bad tv that is so bad it could have been produced by Tim and Eric, like Beef House but less extreme.

-There are some rock and roll references in the movie, besides the nameless studio rock used in the segues (“Welcome To The Human Race!” when they are riding around on bikes.
-These references are mostly through Danica McKellar’s character who plays the tough rocker chick with the leather jacket and tough as leather attitude.
-Wearing Mötley Crüe tees with Cinderella and Metallica posters, Winnie Cooper is still too cool for Kevin.
+As far as cottagemixtapes rock & roll duty to outdoor movies, there are some Rock & Roll references in this debased movie.
+That is, besides the generic studio rock used in the segues and scenes like when they are riding around on bikes (“Welcome To The Human Race!“).
+Most of these Rock & Roll references are mostly through Danica McKellar’s character, who plays the tough rocker chick with the leather jacket and tougher than leather attitude.
+Sporting Mötley Crüe tees and Cinderella and Metallica posters, Winnie Cooper is still too cool for Kevin.
 That dude was stuck in the 60’s.
 Here’s a monologue for you Kevin: “get bent!” (guitar sound).

 / 5